-Not many movies can claim responsibility for the resurrection of an entire musical genre, but that’s exactly what Pulp Fiction did for surf-rock.
+Not many movies can claim responsibility for the resurrection of an entire musical genre, but that’s exactly what this movie did for surf-rock.
 The wave-tinged Californian vibes of the rock subgenre can be heard on The Tornadoes’ ‘Bustin’ Surfboards’ during a scene between two characters, Lance and Vince, as they make an illicit trade.
 Viewers became so enamored with the song playing in the background that the entire surf-rock genre saw a resurgence in the ’90s.

 Related: Check out more beach music songs.

 Lonesome Town – Ricky Nelson